-We talked to Marion Eickmann, CEO of agile42, about creating a work environment which provided a better work-life balance for all, and she had the following to say:-
+Marion Eickmann, CEO of agile42 tells us about creating a work environment that provides a better work-life balance for all.

 First of all, how are you and your family doing in these COVID-19 times?